shapeshift/hdwallet/README.md

 [![CircleCI](https://circleci.com/gh/shapeshift/hdwallet.svg?style=svg)](https://circleci.com/gh/shapeshift/hdwallet)

-A library for interacting with hardware wallets from JS/TS.
+A library for interacting with wallets from JS/TS.
 Supports KeepKey, Trezor, and Ledger.
 Intended for use in web apps, chrome apps/extensions, and electron/node apps.